Last updated: 16 Dec 2017

 If you’ve never traded on a regular fiat currency exchange before, then you may have a tough time navigating cryptocurrency exchanges like Binance.
 In this guide I will explain many of the features and nuances that will make your initial trading journey easier.
 Basic technical and financial literacy is assumed.
 In all examples I will consider NEO as the target cryptocurrency and Bitcoins (BTC) as the transacting cryptocurrency.
 If you want to learn more about blockchain technology, check out my blockchain ELI5 post.
-Otherwise hold onto to your seats... you're about to hop on the NEO blockchain rocket to the moon.
+Otherwise hold onto to your seats… you’re about to hop on the NEO blockchain rocket to the moon.

-There's lots to learn in this post.
-To help you remember, try my app Harvest, the easiest way to grow your mind.
+There’s lots to learn in this post.
+To help you remember, try my app Harvest: Take Notes and Learn Passively.
 You can write or highlight any notes, save them, and automatically receive reminders on an optimal learning schedule.

 Table of Contents